-With summer just around the corner and the sad first anniversary of the pandemic, now is the perfect time to clean up our living space.
+With summer just around the corner, now is the perfect time to clean up our living space.
 We have never spent so much time at home as in the last few months: most of us live, work, educate our children, practice our hobbies and entertain our (online) social life from home.
 This is why it is so important to feel good in our house or apartment and to take care of our precious living environment, and that starts with making our home a clean and healthy place.

 What's more: all these steps can be accomplished in a way that generates little waste, with natural household products.
 Ready to take the challenge?